dondendon/prototyping_teatimer/README.md

 ## What do you need?

 1. ARDUINO UNO
-2. 4-Digit 7-Segment Display
+2. 4-Digit 7-Segment Display(Output)
-3. A Pressure Sensor
+3. A Pressure Sensor(Input)
+4. LED light bulb (Output)
-4. Jumper wires (generic)
+5. Jumper wires (generic)
-5. Toggle Switches
+6. Toggle Switches

 ## How does this work?

+Once the pressure sensor is triggered, the LED light bulb lights up, and the Digital display starts to count down.
+The countdown will only continue when there's pressure(the cup is on the timer).
+If the pressure is released before the count down time reaches zero, the timer restarts, and the LED light and digital display turn off.
+Else if the count down reaches zero, the LED light and the digital display turn off.

+Here are some demo gif:
 1. Trigger the timer by holding the pressure sensor, start the count down.
 <img src="https://github.com/dondendon/prototyping_teatimer/blob/master/img/count_1.gif" width="500" />